Compiled by the Road Trip Manitoba team

 Small but mighty, Enoteca is one of the restaurants in Winnipeg that packs a real punch.
 It’s one of our favourites on this list and one where we’d take someone if it was their first time to Winnipeg.
 Chef Scott Bagshaw is famous in Winnipeg for his award-winning menus, and as owner of three of the city’s best restaurants, he knows what he’s doing.

 Our favourite plates include the warm cauliflower with gruyere and citrus, the “tuna sandwich”, and the mouthwatering fried buttermilk chicken with black garlic ranch and creme fraiche.
 With a suburb wine list and a welcoming atmosphere, don’t be shocked if, like us, you start thinking of any excuse to visit Enoteca.
 Reservations are highly recommended.

 Cuisine: Italian, Sharing plates

-Another of chef Scott Bagshaw’s restaurants, Maque beautifully blends Asian cuisine with Canadian flavours for a modern, fresh menu that delights every single time.
+Another of Chef Scott Bagshaw’s restaurants, Passero beautifully blends Italian cuisine with Canadian flavours for a modern, fresh menu that delights every single time.
 The cozy, candlelit restaurant makes for the perfect date night or evening out with friends.

-While there’s no way to pick favourites on the menu – everything is just that good – we’d recommend first-time visitors to try the steamed pork belly buns, the cucumber and jicama salad, the wild mushroom and egg noodles, the beef tartare, and, of course, the hazelnut coffee cake with clotted cream.
-Run, don’t walk to Maque (but make sure you have a reservation)!
+While there’s no way to pick favourites on the menu – everything is just that good – we’d recommend first-time visitors try the burrata with basil pesto, the Spanish octopus, and the Canadian lobster carbonara.
+Also, save room for the lemon mascarpone cheesecake with warm lavender butterscotch or the dark chocolate tart with peanut butter dulce de leche and sea salt.
+Run, don’t walk to Passero (but make sure you have a reservation)!

 Location: 243 Lilac Street

-A Winnipeg institution, Cafe Carlo has been serving happy customers for decades.
-Found in the heart of Little Italy, this unpretentious Italian restaurant is home of some of the tastiest pastas in the city (the Fett Chile is a universal favourite).
+A true institution and one of the best Italian restaurants in Winnipeg, Cafe Carlo has been serving happy customers for decades.
+Found in the heart of Little Italy, this unpretentious Italian restaurant is home to some of the tastiest pastas in the city (the Fett Chile is a universal favourite).
 Family-owned and operated, the staff is known for their friendly, welcoming attitudes.

 Some of our top dishes include the PEI mussels with Pernod cream sauce, the goat cheese salad, the pappardelle pasta, and the rack of lamb.
 Reservations are recommended!